1976 New England Patriots season

 The 1976 Patriots rushed for a total of 2,957 yards (averaging five yards per carry) and scored 376 points, both second-best in the league.
 The 2,957 yards rushing were the fifth-highest total in NFL history at the time.
 The team's 5.0 yards per carry was the best in the NFL and remains higher than all Super Bowl champions except the 1973 Miami Dolphins whose own run game was 5.0 yards per carry.
 The Patriots also led the league in takeaways at 50, and finished third in the league in turnover differential at plus-14.

-The Patriots made only their second playoff appearance in their history and first since 1963, but lost to the eventual Super Bowl champion Oakland Raiders 24–21 in the first round of the playoffs.
-The Patriots held a 4-point lead in the 4th quarter.
-But a controversial roughing the passer penalty on Ray Hamilton on a Raiders drive late in the playoff game dimmed their hopes of defeating the Raiders again.
+The Patriots made their second playoff appearance and first since 1963, but lost to the eventual Super Bowl champion Oakland Raiders 24–21 in the first round of the NFL playoffs.
+The Patriots held a four-point lead in the fourth quarter, but a controversial roughing the passer penalty on defensive tackle Ray Hamilton late in the game dimmed their hopes of defeating the Raiders again.

-Earlier in the season, the Patriots handed the Raiders their only loss of the season with a final score of 48–17.
+Early in the season in week four, the Patriots handed the Raiders their only loss of the season, a 48–17 rout at Foxboro.

 Despite the playoff loss, the team has been considered one of the most talented in Patriots history; in 2004, Patriots head coach Bill Belichick, who was an assistant coach in 1976 for the Detroit Lions (who defeated the Patriots), called this Patriots team "loaded", a "who's who team."

 After the season, offensive line coach Red Miller was hired as head coach of the Denver Broncos.
 In his first season, he led them to the AFC's best record (12–2), their first-ever postseason appearance, and the Super Bowl.